fractalysid/SkyMoG/SkyMoG.md

 Now set the *ReservedMemorySize* and *VideoMemorySize* following this [guide](http://wiki.step-project.com/Guide:ENBlocal_INI/Memory)

 ## Optional Tools
-You may want to install this optional tools for troobleshooting (read the guides on the mod's pages on how to use them):
+You may want to install these optional tools for troobleshooting (read the guides on the mod's pages on how to use them):

 1. [Save game script cleaner](http://www.nexusmods.com/skyrim/mods/52363/?)
 2. [TES5Edit](http://www.nexusmods.com/skyrim/mods/25859/?)
 3. [Optimizer Textures](http://www.nexusmods.com/skyrim/mods/12801/?)